Certified dimension reduction in nonlinear Bayesian inverse problems

 Here $P_r$ is a projector that is self--adjoint with respect to the inner product induced by $\Sigma^{-1}$ and whose range is spanned by the leading generalized eigenvectors of the matrix pencil $(\Hlis , \Sigma^{-1})$, where

 The matrix $\Hlis$ is the expectation over the posterior $\nu$ of the Gauss--Newton Hessian of the log-likelihood $\nabla G^T \, \Sigma_\text{obs}^{-1} \, \nabla G$.
-The work of \cite{Cui2016_joint} generalizes the construction of the matrix $\Hlis$ to reference measures other than the posterior---for example, replacing $\nu$ with the prior measure or the Laplace approximation to the posterior.
+The work of \cite{cui2016scalable} generalizes the construction of the matrix $\Hlis$ to reference measures other than the posterior---for example, replacing $\nu$ with the prior measure or the Laplace approximation to the posterior.

 The LIS methodology differs from the methodology considered in this paper in the following ways.
 First, the likelihood function is approximated by $x\mapsto f( P_r x + (I_d-P_r)m )$, rather than by the conditional expectation $\Ex_\mu(f | \sigma(P_r))$.
 This choice leads to a suboptimal approximation with respect to the Kullback--Leibler divergence; see Section \ref{sec:2.1}.
 Notice however that this approximation choice is quite similar to the Monte Carlo approximation of the conditional expectation presented in Section \ref{sec:ApproximationConditionalExpectation}.
-Indeed, using only $M=1$ sample, the approximation of the conditional expectation defined by \eqref{eq:MonteCarloCond} is $\widehat F_r : x\mapsto f( P_r x + (I_d-P_r)Y)$, where $Y$ is a sample drawn from the prior distribution $\mu$.
+If the sample size satisfies $M=1$, the approximation of the conditional expectation defined by \eqref{eq:MonteCarloCond} is $\widehat F_r : x\mapsto f( P_r x + (I_d-P_r)Y)$, where $Y$ is a sample drawn from the prior distribution $\mu$.

 The other important difference is in the definition of the projector.
 Recall that in Section \ref{sec:ControlledApprox}, $P_r$ is defined as the projector onto the leading eigenspace of the pencil $(H,\Sigma^{-1})$, where $H$ is defined in \eqref{eq:defH}.
 The matrices $H$ and $\Hlis$ are in general different, and so are the resulting projectors.
-The projector $P_r$ in the present paper is defined as the minimizer of an upper bound on the Kullback--Leibler divergence between $\nu$ and its approximation (see Section \ref{sec:ControlledApprox}).
-In contrast, the projector introduced in \cite{Cui2014_LIS} is only justified by analogy with optimality results developed in the linear--Gaussian case \cite{Spantani2015}.
-As a consequence, the LIS projector does not come with certified error bounds on the resulting posterior approximation, while the strategy presented in this paper does.
+The projector $P_r$ in the present paper is defined as the minimizer of an upper bound on the Kullback--Leibler divergence between $\nu$ and its approximation (see Propositon \ref{prop:bestPr} in Section \ref{sec:ControlledApprox}).
+In contrast, the projector introduced in \cite{cui2014likelihood} is only justified by analogy with optimality results developed in the linear--Gaussian case \cite{spantini2015optimal}.
+As a consequence, the LIS projector does not come with an error analysis on the resulting posterior approximation, while the strategy presented in this paper does.
 Yet both methodologies can perform remarkably well in applications, and can be even comparable; cf.\ Section \ref{sec:numerics}.